Please enable JavaScript to use CodeHS

 Students will be able to use comparison operators and variables to create ending game mechanics.

-Students will be able to create and use variables to track points in a program.
+Students will be able to use variables to control pitch and dance speeds in a program.

 Operators: Coin Flip